DexMV: Imitation Learning for Dexterous Manipulation from Human Videos: Pose Estimation

 \subsection{Hand Pose Estimation}

-We utilize the parametric MANO model~\cite{romero2017embodied} to represent the hand in a differentiable manner, which consists of hand pose parameter $\theta_t$ for 3D rotations of 15 joints and root global translation, roots global rotation $r_t$, and shape parameters $\beta_t$ for each frame $t$.
-The output 3D hand joints can be computed using the forward kinematics function $j_t^{3d} = \mathcal{J}(\theta_t, \beta_t, r_t)$.
+We utilize the MANO model~\cite{romero2017embodied} to represent the hand that consists of hand pose parameter $\theta_t$ for 3D rotations of 15 joints and root global pose $r_t$, and shape parameters $\beta_t$ for each frame $t$.
+The 3D hand joints can be computed using hand kinematics function $j_t^{3d} = \mathbf{J}(\theta_t, \beta_t, r_t)$.

-Given a video, we use the off-the-shelf skin segmentation~\cite{khaled2009combinatorial} and hand detection~\cite{Shan20} models to obtain a hand mask $M_t$ for every frame $t$.
-We use the trained hand pose estimation models in~\cite{liu2021semi} to predict the 2D hand joints $j_t^{2d}$ and the MANO parameters $\theta_t$ and $\beta_t$ for every frame $t$ in the captured sequence using the RGB inputs.
-We estimate the root joint $r_t$ using the center of the depth image masked by segmentation $M_t$.
+Given a video, we use the off-the-shelf skin segmentation~\cite{khaled2009combinatorial} and hand detection~\cite{Shan20} models to obtain a hand mask $M_t$.
+We use the trained hand pose estimation models in~\cite{liu2021semi} to predict the 2D hand joints $j_t^{2d}$ and the MANO parameters $\theta_t$ and $\beta_t$ for every frame $t$ using RGB image.
+We estimate the root joint $r_t$ using the center of the depth image masked by $M_t$.
 Given the initial estimation $\theta_t, \beta_t, r_t$ of each frame $t$ and the camera pose $\Pi$, we formulate the 3D hand joint estimation as an optimization problem,

-where $\lambda=0.001$ and $\mathcal{R}$ is a depth rendering function~\cite{kato2018neural} and $D_t$ is the corresponding depth map in frame $t$.
-We use $E_{2d}$ to minimize the re-projection error in 2D and $E_{depth}$ to obtain the hand 3D locations from the depth map.
-While Equation~\ref{hand-opt} is designed for a single camera, it can be easily extended to a multi-camera setting by minimizing the errors $E_{2d}$ and $E_{depth}$ from different cameras with known extrinsics.
-We perform our experiments using two cameras by default to handle occlusion.
-We will ablate how the number of cameras affects policy performance.
+where $\lambda=0.001$ and $\mathbf{R}$ is a depth rendering function~\cite{kato2018neural} and $D_t$ is the corresponding depth map in frame $t$.
+We minimize the re-projection error in 2D and optimize the hand 3D locations from the depth map.
+Equation~\ref{hand-opt} can be further extended to a multi-camera setting by minimizing the objective from different cameras with calibrated extrinsics.
+We use two cameras by default to handle occlusion.
+Additionally, we deploy a post-processing procedure with minimizing the difference of $j_{t}^{3d}$ and $\beta_t$ between frames.

-Besides the pose estimation model, we add a post-processing procedure for temporal smoothness and shape consistency by minimizing the following error:

-where $N$ is the number of frames and $\Bar{\beta}$ is the average shape prediction of the sequence.
-The first term in Equation~\ref{hand-post} is to improve the temporal smoothness of the hand joints and the second term penalizes the shape variation over time.